Why are more therapists refusing to take insurance?

 I have more hours in the day to rest, to help or take care of others in my life, and to strategize on treatment plans, offering clients the best therapy I can.

-I have more resources, such as extra time, energy to learn, and consistent income, to allow me to take trainings that will increase mastery in my desired areas (meaning better therapy for you).
+I have more time and energy for learning/trainings, which allows me to increase mastery in my desired areas (meaning better therapy for clients).

-I also have the flexibility to reschedule clients without burning myself out.
+I have the flexibility to reschedule clients without burning myself out.

 Of course, if you’re reading this from a client perspective, none of this may truly land for you, in terms of why therapy is so expensive.
 These are all benefits that many therapists need, in order to make the work sustainable; but it may not feel as helpful or justified, when it comes to what you’re being asked to pay.